qodo-ai/pr-agent/docs/docs/core-abilities/auto_approval.md

 /review auto_approve
 ```

-Qodo Merge will approve the PR and add a comment with the reason for the approval.
+Blackbox Merge will approve the PR and add a comment with the reason for the approval.

 ## **Auto-approval when the PR meets certain criteria**